DerBrunoIR/CourseGraph/README.md

 # Introduction
 In this project, I assessed the usefulness of university courses by analyzing the number of dependent courses.
 This approach provides valuable insights for students when selecting their courses.
 The dependency graph constructed for this analysis includes all computer science courses offered at TU Berlin as of August 31, 2024.
 Scripts used to collect the course data are available in this repository.

 It is important to note that course descriptions can be ambiguous.
 To address this, I interpreted the given requirement descriptions on an individual basis.
 The results of the analysis indicate that courses from certain areas are prerequisites for a larger number of subsequent courses than others.
 Detailed findings are presented in the sections below.
+Of particular interest to me are the courses that serve as prerequisites for many others and I'm unaware of.

 *Module is synonym for course*.